-Following is a short explanation of what Trump’s NLRB is doing to destroy unions and the middle class.
+Following is a short list of just some of what Trump and his administration are doing to destroy unions and the middle class.
 All these radically pro-business, anti-worker rulings will negatively affect our future wages, benefits, and pensions.
 With another four years of Trump, everything organized labor has fought for will ALL be up in smoke.

 Cracking Down on Bannering, the Rat, and the Fat Cat.
 (Advice Memorandum in Case 13-CC-225655, IBEW Local 134 (December 20, 2018)).
 The Trump administration issued an advice memo finding that a building trades union’s use of a large stationary banner and a large, inflatable fat cat was unlawful secondary picketing activity.
 The administration has directed that all cases involving stationary bannering are to be sent to Washington D.C. pending a decision that is likely to restrict the right to use stationary banners.
 The administration has brought multiple cases challenging the use of the inflatable rat around the country.

 Cracking Down on Picketing.
 (Preferred Building Services, Inc., 366 NLRB No. 159 (2018)).
 The Trump National Labor Relations Board (“NLRB”) made it more difficult to picket a subcontractor, finding that the workers were supposedly attempting to pressure the property manager rather than their own employer.

 Allowing Employers to Search Employees’ Personal Vehicles.
 (Verizon Wireless, 369 NLRB No. 108 (2020)).
 The Trump Board held that employers don't violate the labor law when they monitor or search employees’ personal vehicles on company premises.